BillDietrich/lanwatch/README.md

 sudo cp lanwatch.service /etc/systemd/system
 ```

-After rebooting, on command-line do
+After rebooting, when desired to see if there are any new devices, on command-line do
 ```bash
 sudo journalctl | grep lanwatch
 ```
-Then try steps in the "Testing" section, below, and check the journal again.

 #### From a Windows 10 task started when you log in